 Corporate Responsibility.
 The 2012 presidential election year is likely to bring heightened attention to issues related to corporate responsibility generally and to corporate political power in particular.
 In 2011, both the number of social and environmental proposals brought by shareholders and the support for these proposals increased.
 Boards should be prepared for particular scrutiny of their oversight of corporate political spending and should be sensitive to that issue.
 In addition to calls for greater disclosure of board policies and decisions with respect to political spending, boards should expect calls for greater disclosure regarding corporate impact on natural resources, with an emphasis on water and air quality and supply chain sustainability.
-Boards should keep tabs generally on public sentiment as it relates to the company and issues of corporate responsibility generally.
+Boards should ensure that these topics receive appropriate attention on the board agenda and should keep tabs generally on public sentiment as it relates to the company and issues of corporate responsibility generally.
 This is an area where the board may be particularly well-positioned to assess the general environment and advise management.